Solomon-Herron/algorithm-visualizer/readme.md

 ![Demo](/docs/project-demo.gif)

 This project is a was created as a means to visualize how certain algorithms work.
 It should be noted that the intended scope of this project is fairly large, I plan to continue improving it until I graduate university.
-All of the intended functionality would be impossible to complete within a single semester.
+All of the intended functionality would be impossible to complete within a single semester..

 **Version 1.4.10**
 ___